seleniadelgado/holberton-system_engineering-devops/0x19-postmortem/README.md

 12:00 PST - A loud scream from the back of the office revealed one of our worst fears - an error message showing that once we curled the port, the connection was refused.
 And as all bad things tend to happen, it happened right before lunch break.

-12:30:00 PST - The issue lied in the Nginx installation in which it was listening to the incorrect port.

 12:30:00 PST - Though the clocks were ticking and tummies were rumbling the team decided to power through and find the correct port to listen on while Chris ran out to grab tacos.

 1:30:45 PST - Full bellied and with a smile on our faces only a tall glass of Horchata and fish tacos could deliver, we made our way through the trenches to look for the issue.